JanWilczek/wolf-sound-blog/_posts/2021-04-01-identity-element-of-the-convolution.md

 # Notational trap

-Taking advantage of the introduction of delays, I wanted to warn you against a common pitfall when talking about convolution.
+Taking advantage of the introduction of delays, I wanted to warn you against a common pitfall when talking about convolution [2].
 The star notation $x[n] \ast h[n]$ is very convenient.
 It must, however be used with caution.

 The following notation should be clear to you by now